SuleimanFarah/sunpy/Home:-Weekly-Community-Meetings-Archive.md

     * Question of whether this should be done in SunPy
     * This is an ontology defined in Python objects
     * Trade study on existing ontologies and understand which ones are useful before completely inventing a new one
-    * We want complext Python objects--do we also want the components blown out as separate attributes to be accessed?
+    * We want complexity Python objects--do we also want the components blown out as separate attributes to be accessed?
         * e.g. distance from the Sun to observer as its own property
     * Living document that can be updated as we find more metadata that should be part of the standard
         * Common metadata that people want